rocky-linux/documentation/docs/guides/proxies/i2pd.md

 The default `i2pd.conf` file is pretty descriptive, but can get long if you just want a basic configuration, you can leave as-is.

-However, if you want to enable IPv6 and uPNP and listen the HTTP proxy to port `12345`, a configuration allowing this is as follows:
+However, if you want to enable IPv6 and UPnP and listen the HTTP proxy to port `12345`, a configuration allowing this is as follows:

 ```bash
 ipv6 = true